hartmaj2/plat-arch-solids-coloring/Notes/useful_facts.md

 - Lagrange's theorem
   - if I have a subgroup of a group, its size always divides the size of the group

-- thinks to graphs intuitively
+- things to grasp intuitively
   - why cosets of a subgroup are disjoint in general?
     - the concrete example of this -> when I take cosets based on the rotation, they must also be disjoint
     - good question for later: why will they cover all elements of the group?